Cycle Complete! But Why Is There Still Water Left in My Washing Machine?

 2. Check the lid switch and sensor.

-For top-loading washers that don’t lock, a faulty lid switch sends the message to your machine that the lid is open.
+For top-loading washers that don’t have a locking door latch, a faulty lid switch sends the message to your machine that the lid is open.
 As a safety feature, most top-loading machines won’t spin or drain if the sensor indicates that the lid is open.

 3. Visually check your drain hose.